prashantamage/PythonDBConnection/README.md

 ### Prerequisite -

-* cx_Oracle - This python module is required to check the connections with DB. use "pip install cx-Oracle" to install cx_Oracle on your machine.
+* cx_Oracle - This python module is required to check the connections with DB. use `pip install cx-Oracle` to install cx_Oracle on your machine.
     Refer [cx_Oracle](https://pypi.org/project/cx-Oracle/) for more information about cx_Oracle module.

 * Oracle instant Client - This is require to connect with Oracle DB.